Critical initialisation in continuous approximations of binary neural networks: Introduction

-The continuous surrogate model of binary networks that we study makes use of the application of the central limit theorem (CLT) at the receptive fields of each neuron, assuming the binary weights are \emph{stochastic}.
-Specifically, the fields are written in terms of the continuous means of stochastic binary weights, but with more complicated expressions than for standard continuous networks.
-The ideas behind the approximation are old \cite{Spiegelhalter} but have seen renewed use in the current context from Bayesian \cite{Ribeiro} \cite{PBP} and non-Bayesian perspectives \cite{Soudry}, \cite{Baldassi18}.
+In this work we study two classes of surrogates, both of which make use of the Gaussian central limit theorem (CLT) at the receptive fields of each neuron.
+In either case, the surrogates are written as differentiable functions of the continuous means of stochastic binary weights, but with more complicated expressions than for standard continuous networks.

-Our contribution is to successfully apply, in the spirit of \cite{Poole}, a second level of mean field theory to analyse this surrogate model, whose application hinges on the use of self-averaging arguments \cite{spinGlass} for these Gaussian based model approximations.
-We demonstrate via simulation that the recursion equations derived for signal propagation accurately describe the behaviour of randomly initialised networks.
-This then allows us to derive the depth scales that limit the maximum trainable depth, which increases as the networks are initialised closer to criticality, similarly to standard neural networks.
-In the stochastic binary weight models, initialising close to criticality corresponds to the means of the weights being initialised with strongly broken symmetry, close to $\pm1$.
-Finally, we demonstrate experimentally that trainability is indeed delivered with this initialisation, making it possible to train deeper binary neural networks.

-We also discuss the equivalent perspective to signal propagation, as first established in \cite{Saxe13}, that we are effectively studying how to control the singular value distribution of the input-output Jacobian matrix of the neural network \cite{Resurrecting} \cite{Emergence}, specifically its mean.
-While for standard continuous neural networks the mean squared singular value of the Jacobian is directly related to the derivative of the correlation recursion equation, in the Gaussian based approximation this not so.
-We show that in this case the derivative calculated is only an approximation of the Jacobian mean squared singular value, but that the approximation error approaches zero as the layer width goes to infinity.
-We consider the possibilities of pursuing this line of work, and other important questions, in the discussion.